 In Video Games, a zero or low visibility level is a form of Interface Screw where your video output device is essentially disabled for a while, requiring you to either obtain means of producing light or to fly blind.

 - A man says to his wife, "Hey, maw, I'm hungry after driving all day.
 I'm gonna pull into that diner."
 Woman responds, "Paw, that's no diner, that's a school bus!"
 Cue jingle for the advertiser: a maker of windshield wipers.

 - In an ad for eyeglasses, a woman yells out, "Taxi!", gets in the vehicle, tells the driver to go somewhere (avoiding a certain very busy street), and the camera pulls back in a Jump Cut to show she's in a police car.

-- An episode of The Flintstones has Fred going to the circus and becoming the star performer, because he walked out into the performers area and got into the act.
-The reason he's doing this is because he is wearing not the glasses he was prescribed, but accidentally took the optometrist's glasses instead, and is wearing them by mistake (and the optometrist's uncorrected vision is a lot worse).
+- An episode of The Flintstones has Fred going to the circus and becoming the star performer, because he walked out into the performer's area and got into the act.
+The reason he's doing this is that he is wearing not the glasses he was prescribed, but accidentally took the optometrist's glasses instead, and is wearing them by mistake (and the optometrist's uncorrected vision is a lot worse).